 - Earl Miller, MIT Neuroscientist

-Another tip for boosting productivity in the workplace: Conference room scheduling software and space booking apps reduce the amount of time employees spend trying to find and reserve the right space for the type of work they need to accomplish.
+Another tip for boosting workplace productivity: Conference room scheduling software and space booking apps reduce the amount of time employees spend trying to find and reserve the right space.
+With the power to explore availability and review different types of space depending on the kind of work they need to accomplish, people can spend less time looking for space and more time using it.

 As a leader, you have the opportunity to help each employee find fulfillment in productivity.

 If you're wondering how to create a productive workplace, a good place to start is to set specific goals for employees to work towards.
-Ask employees to monitor their own performance — seeing where they can improve in such areas as dedication of time or resources to a project, as well as where they are succeeding.
+Ask employees to monitor their own performance and consider their dedication of time and resources to a project.
+That will allow you to see where they can improve in specific areas as well as where they are succeeding.

 Use department and team meetings to highlight individual employees and share an overview of what everyone on the team accomplished since the last meetings.
 This gives the employee and even the entire team a chance to regularly celebrate their accomplishments and work towards shared goals.